Table of Contents

 - LGA (44 studies): overall decreased risk of 28%.

 - Childhood weight & obesity risk (7 studies): their data is a little confusing as they mention 7 studies but they actually include 8 studies.
 Collectively there was no effect, but only 2 studies specifically evaluated the impact on childhood obesity risk and only 1 of those was done with mothers with overweight or obesity.

 Thus, the generally advised 500 MET-min/wk of exercise seems safe based on this analysis.
 Regarding mechanisms, the authors note that pregnant women with obesity have impairment of placental vascular branching & nutrient perfusion.
 Additionally, aggravated insulin resistance leads to fetal overgrowth, excessive body fat deposition, and accelerated pancreatic beta-cell maturation.
 Exercise counteracts hyperglycemia & hyperlipidemia by increasing insulin sensitivity and skeletal muscle consumption of glucose & lipids, which may directly mitigate their risks.

 There are several insights from the literature discussed in this lesson:

-- Various maternal medical conditions increase the risk of childhood obesity, so working towards having a healthy pregnancy will help mitigate these risks.
+- Various maternal medical conditions increase the risk of childhood obesity; working towards having a healthy pregnancy may help mitigate these risks.

 - Children without siblings seem to have an increased risk of obesity; perhaps this is due to them having greater access to food and less motivation to engage in physical activity without having a sibling for interaction.